haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 	- Use the tips from the Crash Course to improve your map

-2. A short reflection (200-300 words) containing at least the following:
+2. A short reflection (200-300 words) on this exercise and your map

 ## Exercise phases
 ### Getting familiar with the data